 Possible defences to leaving or sending an article with intent to cause alarm include but are not limited to:

-- That you had no intention to induce a belief that the thing you left or sent somewhere would be dangerous;
+- That the accused had no intention to induce a belief that the thing you left or sent somewhere would be dangerous;

-- That it was not you who left or sent the article or substance;
+- That it was not the accused who left or sent the article or substance.

 Which Court Will Hear Your Matter?

 This matter is a Table 1 offence which means that either the DPP or an accused can elect to have the matter dealt with in the District Court.
 If no election is made it will be dealt with in the Local Court.

 Home Detention: As a result of amended legislation this penalty was repealed on 24 September 2018 as a standalone order but may be imposed as a condition of an Intensive Corrections Order (ICO).
 Home detention is an alternative to full-time imprisonment.
 In effect the gaol sentence is served at your address rather than in a gaol.
 If you receive a sentence of home detention you will be strictly supervised and subject to electronic monitoring.
 Read more.